 Lorraine Gailey, Chief Executive of the non-profit Hearing Link, outlines how we can provide an environment that enables us to connect with our clients.

-John Greer Clark explores how we can enable clients to tell us about the true impact of hearing loss on their lives.
+John Greer Clark, Assistant Professor at the University of Cincinnati and president of Clark Audiology, explores how we can enable clients to tell us about the true impact of hearing loss on their lives.

 John Greer Clark examines the ways we communicate with our clients and the communication mismatch dilemma.